BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 #### MobKill: `mmobkill`

 You need to kill the specified amount of MythicMobs to complete this objective.
 The first argument must be the mob's internal name (the one defined in your MythicMobs configuration).
-Multiple mob names must be comma seperated.
+Multiple mob names must be comma separated.
 You can optionally add the `amount:` argument to specify how many of these mobs need to be killed.
 It's also possible to add the optional arguments `minLevel` and `maxLevel` to further customize what mobs need to be killed.
 You can also add an optional `neutralDeathRadiusAllPlayers` argument to complete the objective for each nearby player